lienmly/ConcentrationGame/README.md

 * If you find 02 matching cards, your score will increase by 2 as the base score.
 The faster you find a matching pair, the higher the score will be; and of course the slower you find matching pairs, the score will still be added, but the score added will be lower.
 * If you find 02 non-matching cards, your score will decrease by 1 for each card already previously seen at least once.
 * **New Game** button can be clicked anytime during the game.
 Game will be refreshed to a new theme.
-* New theme can be added in ViewController.swift with `func addTheme(name themeName: String, with themeArray: [String], color themeColor: [(Double, Double, Double, Double)])` from Concentration.swift
+* New theme can be added in ViewController.swift using `func addTheme(name themeName: String, with themeArray: [String], color themeColor: [(Double, Double, Double, Double)])` from Concentration.swift